Eks

 Optional parameters can be passed as a params::Dict{String,<:Any}.
 Valid keys are:

-• "maxResults": The maximum number of identity provider configurations returned by ListIdentityProviderConfigs in paginated output.
-When you use this parameter, ListIdentityProviderConfigs returns only maxResults results in a single page along with a nextToken response element.
-You can see the remaining results of the initial request by sending another ListIdentityProviderConfigs request with the returned nextToken value.
+• "maxResults": The maximum number of results, returned in paginated output.
+You receive maxResults in a single page, along with a nextToken response element.
+You can see the remaining results of the initial request by sending another request with the returned nextToken value.
 This value can be between 1 and 100.
-If you don't use this parameter, ListIdentityProviderConfigs returns up to 100 results and a nextToken value, if applicable.
+If you don't use this parameter, 100 results and a nextToken value, if applicable, are returned.

-• "nextToken": The nextToken value returned from a previous paginated IdentityProviderConfigsRequest where maxResults was used and the results exceeded the value of that parameter.
+• "nextToken": The nextToken value returned from a previous paginated request, where maxResults was used and the results exceeded the value of that parameter.
 Pagination continues from the end of the previous results that returned the nextToken value.
+This value is null when there are no more results to return.
+This token should be treated as an opaque identifier that is used only to retrieve the next items in a list and not for other programmatic purposes.

 source